RenderKit/openvkl/doc/api.md

     unsigned int vklGetNumAttributes(VKLVolume volume);

-Finally, the value range of the volume (first attribute only) can be queried:
+Finally, the value range of the volume for a given attribute can be queried:

-    vkl_range1f vklGetValueRange(VKLVolume volume);
+    vkl_range1f vklGetValueRange(VKLVolume volume, unsigned int attributeIndex);

 ### Structured Volumes